steveiliop56/tinyauth/README.md

 > [!NOTE]
 > Tinyauth is intended for homelab use only and it is not made for production use cases.
 If you are looking for something production ready please use [authentik](https://goauthentik.io) instead.

-## Discord

-I just made a Discord server for tinyauth!
-It is not only for tinyauth but general self-hosting and homelabbing.
-[See you there!](https://discord.gg/eHzVaCzRRd).

 ## Getting Started

 You can easily get started with tinyauth by following the guide in the [documentation](https://tinyauth.app/docs/getting-started.html).
 There is also an available [docker compose file](./docker-compose.example.yml) that has traefik, whoami and tinyauth to demonstrate its capabilities.

+## Demo

+If you are still not sure if tinyauth suits your needs you can try out the [demo](https://demo.tinyauth.app).
+The default username is `user` and the default password is `password`.

 ## Documentation

 You can find documentation and guides on all of the available configuration of tinyauth in the [website](https://tinyauth.app).

+## Discord

+I just made a Discord server for tinyauth!
+It is not only for tinyauth but general self-hosting and homelabbing.
+[See you there!](https://discord.gg/eHzVaCzRRd).

 ## Contributing